 There's no formula for a great video.
 Try to capture the imagination and compel investors to read the rest of your offering.
 When you make a video, we suggest you introduce yourself and your company and discuss the problem you are solving, your growth, the market, and why you're raising money.

 Format should be H.264 for the video and AAC-LC for the audio as a MOV, MPEG, AVI, or MP4 file.
 It must be 1GB or less with a width of 1280 pixels.
 Don't use any copyrighted music without permission.

-Be passionate, enthusiastic, and compelling.
-Stand out.
+Be passionate, enthusiastic, and compelling, but make sure we review your scripts before you record anything.
+Within guidelines, with which we can help, stand out.
 And have the courage to put yourself on camera - investors want to invest in people as much as in great ideas.